urbit/docs/tutorials/arvo/arvo.md

 Contrast this with other popular operating systems, such as Windows, Mac, or Linux.
 The state of the operating system is something that crucially depends on having a constant power supply because much of the state of the operating system is stored in RAM, which is volatile.
 When you reboot your computer or suddenly lose power, any information stored in RAM is lost.
 Modern operating systems do mitigate this loss of information to some extent.
 For instance, it may remember what applications you were running at the time power was lost and try to restore them.
 Particularly durable programs may go as far as writing their state to disk every few seconds so that only very minimal information can be lost in a power outage.
 However, this is not the default behavior, and indeed if it were then they would be so slow as to be unusable, as you would effectively be using your hard disk as the RAM.

 How Arvo handles loss of power is closer to that of an SSD.
 Since it is an [ACID database](#acid-database) and a [single-level store](#single-level-store), a sudden loss of power have no effect on the state of the operating system.
 When you boot your ship back up it will be exactly as it was before the failure.
 Your information can never be lost, and because it was designed from the ground up to behave in this fashion, it does not suffer significant slowdown by persisting all data in this manner as would be the case if your typical operating system utilized its hard disk as RAM.

+Another way to describe a solid state interpreter is to think of it as a stateful packet transceiver.
+Imagine it as a chip.
+Plug this chip into power and network; packets go in and out, sometimes changing its state.
+The chip never loses data and has no concept of a reboot; every packet is an [ACID transaction](#acid-database).

 ### Over-the-air updates